sfc-gh-myang/crossrep/README.txt

   rbac      ==> grants for database level objects rep       ==> scripts for replication commands (using snowflake replicaiton engine) snowhouse ==> scripts generated on snowhouse including INTEGRATION DDL, dependency report on snowhouse database

+For Customers only want to execute the DDL on the target account and not using replication, they can use DR and DR_TEST mode DR mode - load all the scripts under DDL folder, parse all the DDL scripts and execute them one by one.
+There will be times when a statement fails because the db objects it depends on has not been created on the target account.
+It will retry all the failed SQL statements after the initial round and repeat the re-trying process untill no more successes can be achieve.
+Errors will be reported.

+  DR_TEST mode - similar to DR mode but it does not run the SQL statements, only output the statement one by one.
+For testing purpose only.